 You lose credibility, lose revenue, and soon, have to scale your business back just to stay alive.
-Then you are the company who laid off their workforce, further souring your reputation to potential talent.
+Then you are the company that laid off its workforce, further souring your reputation with potential talent.
 The slippery slope could all be avoided by instituting a comprehensive network security strategy, that includes software protection and training.

-A comprehensive network security strategy locks away the sensitive information behind stronger security solutions, like an enterprise firewall, making it harder to access if some unwanted entity does find its way onto your network.
+A comprehensive network security strategy locks away the sensitive information behind stronger security solutions.
+Such as an enterprise firewall.
+Thus, making it harder to access if some unwanted entity does find its way onto your network.

-We get how tough it can be on a business to invest in their network’s security, but with all the threats out there today, you have no choice.
+We get how tough it can be for a business to invest in its network’s security.
+However, with all the threats out there today, you have no choice.
 If you would like to talk to one of our knowledgeable technicians about how to implement network security that is right for your organization, call WheelHouse IT today at (877) 771-2384.